 I never set out to do funerals.
 They’ve crept up on me in a way.
 Something tells me I’m gonna be doing more of them the older I get.
 It sounds a bit weird to say that I like doing funerals.
 But I do.
 I didn’t say they were fun, I said I liked doing them.

-Like the weddings getting rid of the fluff makes the celebration better.
+Like weddings, getting rid of the fluff makes the celebration better.
 The life of the recently deceased becomes the total focus of the ceremony.

 Let me tell you what I’ve learnt when it comes to putting her funeral together.